BooraAnnu/Python-Programs/README.md

 # Python-Programs
-A list of python programs
+Here are some of python program from list, file ,strings and some more.